publiccodenet/process-code-software-procurement/phases/implementation-phase.md

 Your plan should also include regular performance audits, staff training and onboarding protocols, resource allocation for software maintenance, and – if the software is open source – a plan for sharing with other jurisdictions.
 If you have followed this process code well, there is no reason that you wouldn’t have an excellent product that fills a real need in the public sector.
 You should be proud of it, and others should find it not only useful, but also inspiring!

-> If you are building software in-house or hired a vendor to customize existing open source software, read step 10.
+> If you are building software in-house, hired a vendor to build custom software or hired a vendor to customize existing open source software, read step [10: Agile Development & Deployment](phases/10-agile-development-integration.md) aand then [step 11: Integration](/11-integration.md).

 ![Diagram showing who should read step 10](/../images/implementation-2.svg)

-> Read [step 11: Integration](/11-integration.md) if you bought off the shelf software.
+> Skip ahead to [step 11: Integration](/11-integration.md) if you bought off the shelf software.